cawasser/gl-playground/readme.md

 ## What's wrong?

 The original Vanilla project was built from [dashboard-clj](https://github.com/multunus/dashboard-clj), which was a very "batteries included" example of building "dashboard" and "dashboard-like" Single-Page Applications.
-But, it also burdened the developer with a number of explicit and implicit couplings:
+But, it also burdens the developer with a number of explicit and implicit couplings:

 1. Interactions between the server and the client were scheduled, using [org.immutant/scheduling](http://immutant.org/documentation/current/apidoc/guide-scheduling.html), not "event-driven" as data changed
-2. It was from 2016, so it predated shadow-cljs, using [cljsjs](http://cljsjs.github.io) to use React Javascript components.
+2. The project is from 2016, so it predated shadow-cljs, using [cljsjs](http://cljsjs.github.io) to use React Javascript components.
 3. It was built using Leiningen.
-4. Only provided examples using [Highcharts](http://www.highcharts.com), which is itself very complex (and "sort-of" but not "exactly" [GG](https://ggplot2.tidyverse.org))
+4. It only provided examples using [Highcharts](http://www.highcharts.com), which is itself very complex (and "sort-of" but not "exactly" [GG](https://ggplot2.tidyverse.org))
 5. Highcharts is difficult to work with from CLJS, and incurs licensing fees.
 6. Screen management is restricted to a single browser tab on a single screen by [react-grid-layout](https://github.com/react-grid-layout/react-grid-layout)